 Admissions are highly competitive.
 It is to your advantage to submit relevant admissions materials to the Department of Statistics as soon as possible.
-You MUST send in your admission application and all supporting materials to us by December 18, 2018 for Fall, 2019 admittance.
+You MUST send in your admission application and all supporting materials to us by 6 pm EST on December 18, 2019 for Fall, 2020 admittance.

 Applicants must provide each of the following, uploaded to our online system (unless otherwise noted):

 Comments on TOEFL: All students (with exception below) whose native language is not English must take the Test of English as a Foreign Language (TOEFL).
 Preference will be given to students who submit Internet Based Test scores (iBT).
 For the iBT, minimum score required is 84, with a required minimum score of 18 on the speaking; 22 on reading; 22 on listening; and 22 on writing.
 If you prefer to take IELTS instead of TOEFL, that is fine.
 The minimum IELTS score required is an overall 7.5.
 International students who studied at a U.S. university for the past two years or longer should mail us their old TOEFL score, and have a letter sent to us by a U.S. university official, like an administrator or professor, attesting to the student’s English language skills, such as helping teach undergraduates, presenting a paper, etc.

 The Department of Statistics generally provides financial aid to all of its Ph.D. students.
 These awards typically consist of full tuition scholarships along with a generous monthly stipend for teaching and/or research assistantships.